Querent-ai/querent-docs/querent/docs/advanced/architecture.md

 5. **Integration:** User-provided entities are integrated for enhanced context.
 6. **Attention Mechanism:** Identifies semantic relationships between head and tail entity pairs.
 7. **Beam Search:** Refines these relationships using the attention weight matrices.
-8. **Contextually Aware Embedding:** Adjusts representations for accuracy.
+8. **Attention-Based Graph Embeddings:** Adjusts representations for accuracy.
 9. **Mapping:** The processed data is then mapped into a comprehensive graph and vector knowledge representation.
 10. **Semantic Data Fabric:** Facilitates efficient querying and retrieval of interconnected data insights.